 Spanish declared and treated New Spain as a part of Spain.
 Not as a colony, or a land to exploit.

-- Over 23 universities were opened in New Spain, which were open to Native Americans.
-With first university being founded in 1538.
+- Over 23 universities were opened in New Spain, all of which were open to Native Americans.
+The first university was founded in 1538.

-- In 1580, by the order of Spanish Crown, Indigenous languages departments were set up in Mexico and Lima universities, with the purpose of studying and teaching of indigenous languages.
-Indigenous languages were not only kept, but also studied and taught extensively.
+- In 1580, by the order of the Spanish Crown, Indigenous languages departments were set up in Mexico and Lima universities, with the purpose of studying and teaching indigenous languages.
+Indigenous languages were not only kept but also studied and taught extensively.

-- Even as late as early 19th century, Spain was still spending tax revenue on infrastructure building in New Spain, building it up as a part of Spain itself – buildings, roads, bridges and whatever you may pick.
-Doing as such instead of solely exploiting and sucking the land dry like English colonizers did, was a major factor in weakening of the Spanish power since it drained funds from the crown’s coffers.
+- Even as late as the early 19th century, Spain was still spending tax revenue on infrastructure building in New Spain, building it up as a part of Spain itself – buildings, roads, bridges, and whatever you may think of.
+Doing such instead of solely exploiting and sucking the land dry as English colonizers did, was a significant factor in the weakening of the Spanish power since it drained funds from the crown’s coffers.

-There are many other sub-topics which can be examined here, however these main points go beyond the needed arguments which would explain the great disparage in between actual historical reality and Anglosphere-propagated narrative.
+There are many other sub-topics that can be examined here, however, these main points go beyond the needed arguments which would explain the great disparage between actual historical reality and Anglosphere-propagated narrative.